FoleyLab/data_repository/Mapol/QED-CASSCF_Results/README.md

 The following subfolders contain data in support of the submission "Modeling Strong Light-Matter Coupling in Correlated Systems: State-Averaged Cavity Quantum Electrodynamics Complete Active Space Self-Consistent Field Theory" by Nam Vu, Kenny Ampoh, Mikuláš Matoušek, Libor Veis, Niranjan Govind, and Jonathan J. Foley IV.

-The directory structure follows below, and each subfolder contains a REAMDE.md file with more info about the contents.

-For questions, please contact Jay Foley at jfoley19@charlotte.edu

 .
 ├── LiH
 │   ├── NPE